What is DST and why we do it

 Daylight saving follows the rule: Spring Forward and Fall Backward, which means we set the clock 1 hour forward at the end of March and set it back 1 hour at the end of October.

-For example on the 26th of March 2023, in the Northern hemisphere, we moved the clock forward.
-In other words, 7am on Sunday became the former 6am.
+For example on the 31st of March 2024, in the Northern hemisphere, we move the clock forward.
+In other words, 7am on Sunday becomes the former 6am.

 Time change & sleep